chrisguest75/shell_examples/56_options_handling/README.md

 # README

-Demonstrate how to use options in shell scripts.
+Demonstrate how to use shell options in shell scripts.

 - [README](#readme)
   - [Bash](#bash)